vlang/v/vlib/x/vweb/README.md

 	// if we don't the whole web server will block for 10 seconds,
 	// since vweb is singlethreaded
 	spawn handle_connection(mut ctx.conn)
-	// we will send a custom response ourself, so we can safely return an empty result return vweb.no_result()
+	// we will send a custom response ourselves, so we can safely return an empty result return vweb.no_result()
 }